-Inclusive of the tenth mandatory redemption in April 2022, JPEL returned approximately \$103 million to shareholders during the Fiscal Year.
-On 12 August 2021 and 11 April 2022, JPEL completed its ninth and tenth mandatory redemptions, respectively.
-Inclusive of these mandatory redemptions, JPEL has returned \$517.2 million to US\$ Equity Shareholders, or approximately 108% and 136% of prevailing NAV and market capitalization, respectively at the time of the Company's initial mandatory redemption.
+On 23 December 2022, the Company completed its eleventh mandatory redemption and returned approximately \$8.5 million to shareholders.
+Inclusive of this mandatory redemption, JPEL has returned \$525.7 million to US\$ Equity Shareholders, or approximately 109.7% and 138.3% of prevailing NAV and market capitalization, respectively at the time of the Company's initial mandatory redemption.